 Width Atomics

-Need to specifiy a specific width for an element?
+Need to specify a specific width for an element?
 You've come to the right place!
 These classes should be used sparingly, and only used after testing heavily at all screen widths (starting with mobile).
 That said, if you need to specify and min, max or normal width, they can be a useful tool in the utility belt.

 Values are in pixels.
 Keep in mind that the min-width and max-width properties override the standard width property.
 If you aren't using the Atlas core folder as a base for your styles, these classes work best when you're setting box-sizing to be border-box in some way.
 Values represent pixel unless they are a string or otherwise specified.